 Disruptive technologies still remain the top popular field for outsourcing.
 Having access to a global talent pool gives more opportunities for business development.
 For a long time, the cost-efficiency of outsourcing was a secondary benefit prioritizing increased agility and improved quality service first.
 The latest survey showed a drastic increase in the number of organizations prioritizing the cost efficiency of outsourcing.
 Moreover, in the face of pandemic and post-pandemic-induced global recession, the trend will continue gaining traction.

-Cloud and robotic process automation (RPA) is the top demand.
+Cloud and robotic process automation (RPA) is in the top demand.

 The expansion of smart technologies is aimed at automating processes and unloading the workflow.
 This is why most organizations strive to get similar services.
 At the same time, outsourcing agencies adopt new technologies to meet partners’ needs.